rgyap/Minimal-Notetaking-Tool/README.md

     - navigation page for each subdirectory of the main directory
     - page template for notes entries

 I wish to have said types to be fully customizable.
-By making them modular, I hope that such a process would be relatively painless.
+By making them modular, I hope that the customization process would be relatively painless.

 # What do you mean by "minimal"?
-I hope to have as little dependence on libraries as possible, only relying on a small codebase to support the functionality I would be creating.
-As I had put functionality as the prime priority, I wish not to create a UI for this (that's bloat imo); instead, one must rely on the CLI.
+I wish to create the smallest codebase I can to support all the functionality I want.
+As I had put functionality as the prime priority, I also wish not to create a UI for this (that's bloat imo); instead, the user must rely on the CLI to use this.

 # So, is this basically a glorified Markdown to HTML converter?
 **Yes.** No bloat - just writing notes and looking at pretty text!

 # Why Java?
 Because that is the language I'm most comfortable with.
 And I suppose it'd be nice for me to write this only once, even at the cost of potentially needing to debug everywhere.
-However, to actually minimize bloat, I am honestly considering to rewriting this in C once I get things down.
+However, I might actually attempt to rewrite this in C someday.

 # This seems ambitious
 I'm just bored and curious.